kaladeens/e18-docs/docs/operation.md

 - See real-time **animal detections** and confidence levels
 - Use simple, responsive **controls** with built-in safety
 - Adjust or automate the **IR filter**
-- Track **system stats** like CPU, memory, FPS, and light
+- View **system stats** like CPU, memory, FPS, and light level
+- Track **live logs** in the GUI window (not saved to file)
-- Record sessions with full **video, audio, and detection logs**
+- Record sessions with **video, audio, and detection logs** saved for later analysis

-BushBot is built to be clear, responsive, and easy to use — perfect for real-time monitoring or later review.
+BushBot is built to be clear, responsive, and reliable — perfect for both real-time monitoring and post-session review.